dsifford/academic-bloggers-toolkit/README.md

 ##Changelog

+###1.1.3
+- **Bugfix:** Fixed issue causing peer review dropdown boxes to be highlighted when clicked.
+- Allow the input of 'a', 'em', and 'br' tags in background section for peer reviews.

 ###1.1.2
-* **Bugfix:** Issue where citation anchor links were interfering with anchor links not created by this plugin.
+- **Bugfix:** Issue where citation anchor links were interfering with anchor links not created by this plugin.
-* **Bugfix:** Fixed issue where users were unable to apply line breaks or simple html tags (<strong><i><a>) in peer review boxes.
+- **Bugfix:** Fixed issue where users were unable to apply line breaks or simple html tags (<strong><i><a>) in peer review boxes.

 ###1.1.1
-* **Feature Release:** Integration with Google Tag Manager.
+- **Feature Release:** Integration with Google Tag Manager.
 Starting now, you can set up individual link click tracking via Google Analytics!
 Use this feature to track PDF downloads, page-views, form submits, or anything else you can think of!
-* **Bugfix:** Issue causing some users' Peer Review Boxes to not be formatted correctly.
+- **Bugfix:** Issue causing some users' Peer Review Boxes to not be formatted correctly.
-* **Bugfix:** Add default citation style.
+- **Bugfix:** Add default citation style.
-* Add uninstall hook to cleanup plugin files from database in the unfortunate event that you decide to uninstall the plugin.
+- Add uninstall hook to cleanup plugin files from database in the unfortunate event that you decide to uninstall the plugin.
-* General Performance Improvements.
+- General Performance Improvements.
-* Switch to semantic versioning format.
+- Switch to semantic versioning format.

 ###1.1
-* Fixed issue where post excerpt wouldn't show correctly.
+- Fixed issue where post excerpt wouldn't show correctly.
 (Thanks Brent Thoma!)

 ###1.0
-* Initial stable release.
+- Initial stable release.